 But the gospel makes us incredibly sensitive to the suffering of the world.
 We suffer with those who suffer; we weep with those who weep.
 Jesus was a man of sorrows, bearing the griefs and pains of the world.
 And the gospel enables us to do the same.
 We’re not coolly indifferent to suffering.
 It hurts us and makes us long all the more for a place where pain and suffering and tears and sickness are things of the past.
 But we’re not just emotionally sensitive, we’re active.
 And so we turn outward to bring the hope of the gospel to the world through words of truth; and to bring the renewal of the gospel through deeds of justice and mercy.

-If you would like more information about joining a small group please contact the church here or call the church office.
+If you would like more information about joining a small group please contact us for more information by emailing email@example.com.